gabekanegae/synacor-challenge/writeup.md

 Maybe there is a specific path, a sequence to match something?
 The number on the door: 30!
 I conclude that I have to go through the symbols until they form an arithmetic expression that equals 30.
 I just have to generate every single path and check which one fits.
 Python to the rescue, as well as Graph Theory!

 Buuuuut, it was actually not quite that.
-Per the journal and by trial-and-error, I found out that: you are allowed to go back to a previous room, so listing all paths is not trivial; there's a "time" limit, as in, maximum path length of 12 rooms; the orb shatters whenever the current total is 0 or less, as well as 32768 or more, and everytime you go back to the pedestal (room "22") or the vault door (room "1"), the orb disappears.
+Per the journal and by trial-and-error, I found out that: you are allowed to go back to a previous room, so listing all paths is not trivial; there's a "time" limit, as in, maximum path length of 12 rooms; the orb shatters whenever the current total is 0 or less, as well as 32768 or more; and everytime you go back to the pedestal (room "22") or the vault door (room "1"), the orb disappears.
 So, with those restrictions applied, I wrote some code to just run around randomly until one of those restrictions are broken or a correct path is found.
 And, after a couple seconds, there it was:

 <p align="center"><img src="writeup-images/27.png"></p>